dcastf01/soan/README.md

 but I extended so that it can be used for your own messages.

-This is a fork from https://github.com/MaartenGr/soan I did some modifications and I added some more steps
+This is a fork from https://github.com/MaartenGr/soan I did some modifications:

+Update all the libraries to the latest version
+Modify the plots to do it in plotly
+Modify the sentiment analysis to use huggingface transformers Remove the her/Me labels and use the name of the person in the chat Fix a problem with the datetime format in the preprocessing I add spanish language support

 <a name="toc"/></a>
 ## Table of Contents